CodeSpaceHQ/AppliedAlgorithms/Guide/DynamicProgramming/Educational/Segmented Least Squares/README.md

 ```

-For our implementation we will also keep track of the points where segments begin so that we can print and plot that data.
-The main algorithm
-will just print out the error of the best fit line(s).

 ## Analysis
 The time complexity of this algorithm is O(n<sup>3</sup>).
 Computing the least squared error e<sub>ij</sub> for each segment of points in S takes O(n<sup>3</sup>) time, and